saturncloud/examples/examples/api/README.md

 ## Access Deployed API

-Click the URL given in deployment detail page .
-Add '/docs' in the end of URL, you will see the automatic interactive API documentation.
+Click the URL given in deployment detail page you will be redirected to the automatic interactive API documentation.

 ![fast-api](https://saturn-public-assets.s3.us-east-2.amazonaws.com/example-resources/fastapi_docs.png "doc-image")